History of Omaha, Nebraska: Development Era: 1868 to 1899

 In 1856 the Omaha Claim Club donated two lots for the congregation to build a church, and soon after Baptists, Presbyterians, Congregationalists, Episcopalians and Roman Catholics followed.
 Catholics dedicated St. Philomena's Cathedral in 1856, and the entire Creighton family, including Edward, his wife Mary, and his brother John greatly supported the Catholic Church.
 Pioneer banker Augustus Kountze called for and financially supported the founding of the first Lutheran church west of the Missouri River, which was then called Immanuel Lutheran Church and was located downtown.
 It was renamed after Kountze's father in the 1880s.
 In 1871 Omaha's Jewish community bought land to create its first cemetery.

 In 1879 the trial of Standing Bear v.
-Crook was held at Fort Omaha.
-During the trial General Crook testified on behalf of Standing Bear, leading the court to recognize American Indians as persons.
-This was the first time this occurred in a U.S. Federal Court.
+Crook was the first time in the nation's history an American Indian appeared in a U.S. Federal Court.
+At the trial General Crook testified on behalf of Standing Bear, leading the court to recognize American Indians as "persons" under the law, a precedent-setting ruling.

 In the 1880s, Omaha was said to be the fastest-growing city in the United States.
 After Irish-born James E. Boyd founded the first packing operation in Omaha in the 1870s, thousands of immigrants from central and southern Europe came to Omaha to work in the Union Stockyards and slaughterhouses of South Omaha.
 They created Omaha's original ethnic neighborhoods, with names such as Sheelytown, Greek Town, Little Italy, Little Bohemia and Little Poland.
 Other neighborhoods founded during this period included Bemis Park, Country Club, Dog Hollow and Field Club.
 The Near North Side also developed greatly during this period, with high concentrations of Jews and Germans, and the first groups of African Americans.

 Omaha's growth was accelerated in the 1880s by the rapid development of the Union Stockyards and the meat packing industry in South Omaha.
 The "Big Four" packers during this time were Armour, Wilson, Cudahy, and Swift.
 There were several breweries established throughout the city during this period.
 The "Big Four" breweries in Omaha were the Storz, Krug, Willow Springs and Metz breweries.